-This essay from a doctoral thesis, "Alternative History: The Development of a Literary Genre," is the best and most politically savvy exegesis of my recently republished "John Brown" novel.
+This essay from a doctoral thesis, "Alternative History: The Development of a Literary Genre," is the best and most politically savvy exegesis of my "John Brown" novel, FIRE ON THE MOUNTAIN.
 What's not to like?!
-Thanks to Ed McKnight for letting me post it here.--TB
+Thanks to Ed McKnight for letting me post it here.

 Dr. Ed McKnight John A. Logan College (now of Anderson University, South Carolina)

 Ever since The Sound of His Horn alternative history has been dominated by the dystopia.
 The idiosyncratic utopias of Geoffroy- Chateau and Charles Renouvier have yielded in the twentieth century to the more somber speculations of such authors as Philip Dick and Kingsley Amis.
 While these negative versions of history are often touched with ambivalence, they primarily show how much worse our world might have been than it actually is, and thus implicitly support the status quo.
 Of the modern authors who have attempted utopian revisions of history, most have chosen to write them in a comic mode, softening their critiques of our history and muting their utopianism for a more cynical era.
 The most significant exception to the tendency for alternative histories to be either dystopias or comedies is Terry Bisson's 1988 novel Fire on the Mountain.